Greginkansas/-openhab-openhab1wiki/Onkyo-Binding.md

 The `onkyo:<OnkyoId1>.port` value is TCP port address of the the receiver.
 Port value is optional parameter.

+Since Version 1.9, you can also control receivers with Serial port
+    # Serial Port of the third Onkyo device to control
+    # onkyo:<OnkyoId3>.serialPortName=

 Examples, how to configure your receiver device:

     onkyo:hometheater.host=192.168.1.100
     onkyo:hometheater.port=60128

+Or

+onkyo:hometheater.serialPortName=/dev/ttyUSB0

 ## Item Binding Configuration